Songs from the Big Chair: Release

 Songs from the Big Chair was released on 25 February 1985 with a black and white photograph of Orzabal and Smith on the record cover.
 LP copies retained a mixing error in which the left and right stereo channels were swapped; this was corrected for most CD editions.
 The sole exception was a 1998 reissue by Mobile Fidelity Sound Lab, which retained the LP stereo imaging.

-The album reached number two on the UK Albums Chart and spawned several commercially successful singles, including two top 5 hits: "Mothers Talk" (UK #14), "Shout" (UK #4), "Everybody Wants to Rule the World" (UK #2), "Head over Heels" (UK #12), and "I Believe" (UK #23).
+The album reached number two on the UK Albums Chart and spawned several commercially successful singles, including two top 5 hits: "Mothers Talk" (UK No. 14), "Shout" (UK No. 4), "Everybody Wants to Rule the World" (UK No. 2), "Head over Heels" (UK No. 12), and "I Believe" (UK No. 23).

 The radio-friendly "Everybody Wants to Rule the World" marked the band's breakthrough in the United States; both this single and its follow-up, "Shout", reached number one on the US Billboard Hot 100.
 Songs from the Big Chair also reached number one on the Billboard 200 and sold five million copies in the US alone.
 In the UK, it spent 79 consecutive weeks on the album chart, remaining on the chart for 18 months until September 1986.

 To mark the album's 30th anniversary, Universal Music released Songs from the Big Chair in five different formats on 10 November 2014.

+In November 2025, Songs from the Big Chair was released in a special edition to celebrate its 40th anniversary; this edition features the cover of the record that was originally planned but was ultimately not retained.
+This reissue reached the top 20 in the UK.